Tariqalrehily/whatocook/README.md

 # whatocook

 whatocook is a web application for cooking recipes.
 Is prefect for store and search for cooking recipes for daily meals.
 Users will have the ability to easy add a new recipes by filling recipes form inputs.
 After storing the recipe with whatocook web application, you can re-visit the app anytime to find that recipe and start cooking to enjoy a nice meal.

 The application provide users with ability to update the recipes on later stage.
 Each recipe can be edited or deleted by navigate to the recipe and click edit button to start updating or delete button to delete the recipe from the database.
 Also, this application provide a search function that will allow users to search for a recipes.
-Currently, the whatocook provide search function for recipes by the recipe's cuisines.
+Currently, the whatocook provide search function for recipes by the recipe's cuisines and by the recipes' name.
 Should you as a user wishing to cook a French meal for dinner, you can select search for recipes by French cuisine, and a list for all available French cuisine recipes there to pick one.

 Each recipe will have a list of information as follow: